yakivmospan/android-snippets/articles/Volley Request Manager.md

     //...
 }
 ```
 Now all puzzle parts are ready.
-After putting them together you will get something like this
+After putting them together you will get simple and reusable interface
 ```java
 RequestManager.initializeWith(getApplicationContext());